vuejs/v2.vuejs.org/source/guide/conditional.md

 ## Template v-if

 Because `v-if` is a directive, it has to be attached to a single element.
 But what if we want to toggle more than one element?
-In this case we can use `v-if` on a `<tempalte>` element, which serves as an invisible wrapper.
+In this case we can use `v-if` on a `<template>` element, which serves as an invisible wrapper.
 The final rendered result will not include the `<template>` element.

 ``` html
 <template v-if="ok">